ga-ut/reverse-proxy/README.md

 - Keep `proxy.config.json` alongside the runtime (or pass `--config /path/to/proxy.config.json`)
 - Run with a process manager (e.g., systemd) and health checks on the bound port
+- Ensure the configured service user can read the TLS key file (e.g., place it in `/etc/ssl/private` and adjust group ownership instead of loosening permissions)

 ## Systemd Service